prasu7/NLP_Test_Summarisation_LED/README (4).md

- #financial narative sentence
+ #financial narrative sentence
- Created a specialized annotated dataset for supervised learning and used the annotated dataset for the fine-tuning the BERT model, focusing on a https://drive.google.com/drive/folders/1oYseRJonaelsXiISiA2Nws3DDHMlcuss?usp=drive_linkregression task by performing extractive text summarization of financial data.
+ Created a specialized annotated dataset for supervised learning and used the annotated dataset for fine-tuning the BERT model, focusing on a https://drive.google.com/drive/folders/1oYseRJonaelsXiISiA2Nws3DDHMlcuss?usp=drive_linkregression task by performing extractive text summarization of financial data.

 ##link
 ```bash